Top Attractions in Poland

 Poland is known for its delicious cuisine.
 During this tour, you will discover a variety of polish flavors.
 Feel the unique atmosphere of traditional restaurants of the Krakow Old Town, full of bars and cafes.
 You've certainly heard about the legendary Polish pierogi, the national culinary treasure!
 Luckily for you, during this tour, you will visit the place serving the best pierogi in town.
 After tasting the richness of Polish dishes, desserts and beverages, you will take part in a completely new experience.
 Enjoy Polish bison grass vodka shots listening to live Klezmer music band.
 Your local English speaking guide will not only lead you to the best restaurants and bars but also explain to you the history of Polish cuisine and tell you the interesting history of Krakow.

 Feel the unique atmosphere of the Jewish Quarter hidden in narrow cobbled streets, bustling squares, cozy restaurants and cafes serving up traditional Jewish-Polish dishes and old town houses.
-Start the tour from your chosen pick-up location at any time of day.
-Walk around and see the major sights of the district such as synagogues, the old cemetery, the Monument to the Memory of Krakow Holocaust Victims, the Jan Karski Bench, “the man who told the world about Holocaust", Helena Rubinstein’s birth house and yard, where the famous movie “Schindler’s List" was filmed.
+Start the tour from your chosen pich-up location at any time of day.
+Walk around and see the major sights of the district such as synagogues, the old cemetery, the Monument to the Memory of Krakow Holocaust Victims, the Jan Karski Bench, “the man who told the world about Holocaust", Helena Rubinstein's birth house and yard, where the famous movie “Schindler's List" was filmed.
 In the Podgórze district walk through the Ghetto Heroes Square with its 70 empty chairs made of iron and bronze, symbolizing the tragedy of the Polish Jews during WWII.
-See also the remains of Ghetto Walls and Schindler’s Factory, where the tour ends.
+See also the remains of Ghetto Walls and Schindler's Factory, where the tour ends.
+This is an opportunity to buy an admission ticket and visit the Schindler factory without guide.

 Krakow’s communist district, Nowa Huta, is the perfect place to understand the paradoxes of this system.
 It is one of only two planned socialist realist settlements.
 A utopian ideal communist city, monumental and grand, built in a country that had just started to raise itself from the rubble of World War II.
 On this tour, you will learn about the political story behind this district, about the people that inhabited it and their revolution for freedom.
 See one of the best examples of an ideal communist city which today, surprisingly, has a lot to offer.
-On this 4-hour walking tour you will: see the monumental headquarters of the steel plant and communist party offices, enter original bomb shelters and command center from the 1950s, where everything remained untouched as a testimony to the times of the Cold War and much more.
+See the monumental headquarters of the steel plant and communist party offices, enter original bomb shelters and command centre from the 1950s, where everything remained untouched as a testimony to the times of the Cold War, see the representative part of Nowa Huta – monumental Central Square and the Avenue of Roses & much more..

 Beginning with hotel pick-up and transportation to the Malbork Castle in a comfortable AC minibushis, this 6-hour guided tourn in English is a must-do for anyone visiting Gdansk.
 Explore the 14th-century Palace of the Grand Master, which was at one point the residence of the so-called Grand Master of the Teutonic Order and see the castle’s various permanent and temporary exhibitions including the collection of weaponry, armor, flags and enormous Amber Museum.
 Malbork Castle covering 143,591 square meters is the largest castle in the world!
 Built with 12-15 million bricks it is even bigger than Windsor Castle.
 Malbork Castle is listed on UNESCO World Heritage Site and is visited by over 500,000 tourists each year.
 Right now it holds a museum with 40 thousand items.
 Of all of our tours in Poland, this is the one that we highly recommend!